Explore

 Types of product manager roles

-There are several types of product manager roles out there — each with its own focus and responsibilities.
+Product management positions are as diverse as the products you help build, and each role has its own focus areas and responsibilities.
 Here are a few common examples:

 • Product manager: Manages the entire product lifecycle and roadmap

-• Growth product manager: Drives user and revenue growth
+• Growth product manager: Delivers business outcomes across growth, customer retention, and revenue

-• Technical product manager: Collaborates closely with engineering on product functionality
+• Technical product manager: Collaborates closely with engineering on core specifications and product functionality

 • Platform product manager: Oversees components shared across multiple products